Altinn/altinn-studio-docs/content/notifications/send-notifications/_index.en.md

 - Metadata related to a notification, who sent it, who received it, what time it was sent, and send status is persisted for XX years.

-## Configure sender info

-Default sender on an SMS is _Altinn_ and default from address for an email is _noreply@altinn.no_.

-If you wish to give the end user an impression that the notification comes directly from your organization rather than via Altinn, you can register a short name (max 10 chars) which can be used as the sender of SMSs notifications.
-As well as set up one or more e-mails to use as the from address when sending an email notification.

 ## Registries used for recipient addresses

 When sending a notification to an organisation or person based on a national identification number